 10. Whole-Grain Mini Pizzas

 While most pizza doesn’t fall under the healthy snack category, this happy medium has all the components of pizza — but it’s healthier: Use a fork to separate a whole-grain English muffin, top both halves with a low-sugar tomato sauce, fresh mozzarella, and sliced veggies, and then bake in the toaster oven.
+Or, try this Pita Pizza recipe that uses pita bread to make healthy snacks for kids.

 Kids can help: Choose toppings and assemble pizzas.